How to Interview a Person for Your Christian Blog or Book

 Best Interview Practices

 Meet in a quiet place.
-You should record the interview using right techniques, but you don’t want interruptions or background noise.
+You should record the interview using the right techniques, but you don’t want interruptions or background noise.
 I’ve done plenty of interviews around restaurant tables, but you need a quiet corner to do that.
 Pick an office, conference room or any out-of-the-way spot.

 Use a digital recorder